 Easter is just around the corner (seriously, it’s coming up on us RIGHT QUICK) and I don’t know about you, but I’m already thinking about brunch.
 It’s what I do.

-This year, I’m avoiding any potential chances for a recurrence of things past while also graduating beyond the prime rib/mini cheesecake situation.
-I’m bringing this chocolate cinnamon roll wreath front and center instead.
+This year I’m bringing this chocolate cinnamon roll wreath front and center instead.

-I prepared the dough for this delectable treat using my trusted Red Star Yeast, and the result was something so fluffy, so tender, so light and pillowy, it’s a good thing I made one of these wreaths for myself ahead of time so I can spare any Easter brunch guests from my rather ravenous reaction to these rolls.
-Aheeeerm.
+I prepared the dough for this delectable treat using my trusted Red Star Yeast, and the result was something so fluffy, so tender, so light and pillowy.
+You could also use the dough from my overnight cinnamon rolls for an even more decadent treat.

 What rolls did make it past my moment of weakness were shared among my family, who were in town visiting this weekend.
 Unfortunately we won’t be able to see them for Easter this year, so our festivities came early.
 And by festivities, I mean stuffing our faces with these rolls.
 And also maybe a few mini Cadbury eggs.
 Aheeeerm.